yilihjy/MidiWriterJS/README.md

 ### `MidiWriter.NoteEvent({options})`

-The `NoteEvent` supports a some options that will help you write more effiently.
+The `NoteEvent` supports these options:

 <table>
 	<thead>